KrishangJain/TDA-Summer-Bootcamp-2025/Deep Learning/Week 3/README.md

     Try all the above mentioned architectures on that too and try 2-3 classical ML models, your notebook in the end should be a comparative analysis of all those models on this

-Solution for volleyball tracking task has been uploaded, bonus task not attempted.
+Solution for the task has been submitted.